Mission: Yozakura Family

 Mission: Yozakura Family (夜桜さんちの大作戦, Yozakura-san Chi no Daisakusen) is a Japanese manga series written and illustrated by Hitsuji Gondaira.
 It has been serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from August 2019 to January 2025, with its chapters collected in 29 tankōbon volumes.
 An anime television series adaptation produced by Silver Link aired from April to October 2024.
-A second season is set to premiere in 2026.
+A second season is set to air in two cours; the first cours from April to June 2026, and the second cours in October 2026.

 Plot

 The series follows Taiyo Asano, a boy who lost his family in a car crash.
 His childhood friend, Mutsumi Yozakura, is his only comfort in life.
 However, things change for Taiyo again, when he discovers that his vice principal is not only the older brother of Mutsumi, but she also comes from a family of spies.
 After a fight involving the Yozakura family, Taiyo becomes Mutsumi's husband, and in order to protect her, he must become a spy himself.